ophielsamael/emby-artwork-studio/README.md

 3. **Widescreen Backdrops**: Downloads backdrop layouts from TMDb and posts them as movie backdrops to Emby via the `/emby/Items/{Id}/Images/Backdrop/0` endpoint using Base64.

 ### 🛡️ Security & Hardening Features
-To allow you to share this project on a public GitHub repository safely, the following security measures have been built-in:
+the following security measures have been built-in:
 * **Separation of Environment (.env & .env.example)**: Real API keys and IP addresses are handled via local environment variables.
 The repository only tracks `.env.example` containing generic placeholders.
 * **Hardened .gitignore**: Blocks files containing real configurations (`.env`, `.env.local`, `.env.production`) and build directories (`.next/`) to prevent accidental leaks.
 * **Secure Image Proxy (`/api/image-proxy`)**: The frontend never communicates directly with your Emby server when loading movie images.
 Instead, all images pass through an internal Next.js proxy route.
 Consequently, **your local IPs and Emby API Keys are never exposed** in the client's image HTML tags or browser network requests.